yiqwan/CZ2002-Project/README.md

+# Restaurant Reservation and Point of Sale System (RRPSS)

+Contributors: Yi Qwan, Joshua, Sze Chong, Peilin, Minh

+Github accounts: yiqwan, chanjuanyin, -, -, -

+---

-### Overview
+### **Overview**

 This is a project done for NTU CZ2002 object-oriented design and programming.
-There are 5 people in the group who contributed to this project.
+Here's the [demo video](https://youtu.be/Srp23VuX6iU) for the project.

 ---

-### File navigation
+### **File navigation**

 - "CZ2002 project report.docs" contains all the design considerations, UML diagrams, demo video youtube link and so on.